List of Foods To Avoid With Fibromyalgia & What To Eat

 Diet will not cure fibromyalgia, but what you eat can influence how symptoms show up each day.
 By identifying which foods worsen pain or fatigue and which feel more supportive, you can create a routine that helps you feel more in control.

-Human Health makes it simpler to log flare-ups, track changes, and share clear reports with your provider.
+The Human Health app makes it simpler to log flare-ups, track changes, and share clear reports with your provider.
 Over time, those insights can turn trial and error into a more confident, collaborative approach to care.

-This article is for educational purposes only and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+Disclaimer: This article is for educational purposes only and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions regarding your condition or before making changes to your diet, medications, or lifestyle.

 References